maxses/libpharao/README.md

 loop forever.
 But some applications may need to be able to free memory.

-To tweak the behaviour, features can be added or removed by the cmake list variables 'PHARAO_ADD_FEATURES' and 'PHARAO_ADD_FEATURES'.
+To tweak the behaviour, features can be added or removed by the cmake list variables 'PHARAO_REMOVE_FEATURES' and 'PHARAO_ADD_FEATURES'.
 They have to be set before the 'add_subdirectory' for libpharao.

 Example: